yireo-training/magento2-di-recipes/README.md

 If there is no such dependency yet, you can inject such a dependency as follows:

 ## Block class with template
-For a Block class with template functionality, the default constructor looks as follows:
+For a Block class with template functionality, the default constructor looks as follows (or it might have been left-out because it only forwards functionality to its parent constructor):
 ```php
 class Example extends \Magento\Framework\View\Element\Template
 {